There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 The Snap Store

-The main way of distributing snaps to snapd systems is through the Ubuntu Store, where you can customize how your snap is presented, review each new pushed snap, and control their release process over several release channels.
+The main way of distributing snaps to snapd systems is through the Snap Store, where you can customize how your snap is presented, review each new pushed snap, and control their release process over several release channels.
 Here is the model it follows.

-You’ll choose a unique developer namespace as part of the store account creation process.
-This namespace will represent you as a publisher in the store and you won’t be able to change it afterwards.
+You’ll choose a unique developer namespace as part of the account creation process.
+This namespace will represent you as a publisher in the Snap Store and you won’t be able to change it afterwards.

 You can release a snap under any name you have rights to.
 Names can be registered by using the

 snapcraft register command, clicking New Snap on the developer portal, or by visiting the Register name page.
 You can also grant other developers permission to release versions of a snap you own, for example as part of an open source project.

-Pushing snaps to the store can be done directly with the
+Pushing to the Snap Store can be done directly with the

-snapcraft push command or on the store website itself.
+snapcraft push command or on the Snap Store dashboard itself.
 Once pushed, you choose the release channel(s) (

 edge) that the snap will be released into.

-It’s worth noting that when you push a snap, the store assigns it a revision number of 1.
-The store then automatically increments this revision number each time you push a new version.
+It’s worth noting that when you push a snap, the Snap Store assigns it a revision number of 1.
+The Snap Store then automatically increments this revision number each time you push a new version.

 After you’ve chosen a channel, your application is sent for review.
 Most apps are reviewed by way of automated checks, but if your app uses sensitive interfaces, it may be manually reviewed – you can find more details on the review process here.

 Once your snap has been reviewed and approved, you can release it when you’re ready, instantly making the snap available to users.

-On the store, snaps can be published into different channels at the same time:
+On the Snap Store, snaps can be published into different channels at the same time:

 candidate (release candidate),

 edge.
 This enables you to engage with users who are willing to test changes, and helps users decide how close to the leading edge of development they want to be.